dvdgeroconnell/PODA-coursework/README.md

 | **Student ID:**  | G00438912  |
 | **Student Email:**  | G00438912@atu.ie  |

 ## Purpose of this Repository
-<a name="Purpose-of-this-Repository"></a>
 This repository contains the files associated with the Principles of Data Analytics coursework.
-More specifically, it contains Jupyter notebook and associated files on the *palmerpenguins* data set.
-Other materials are stored in a separate repository, to keep this one focused on the material required for the assessment.
+More specifically, it contains Jupyter notebook and associated files on the *palmerpenguins* data set for the coursework and assessment.

-## About this README
-This README has been based on the guidelines in [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).
-More information on writing in Markdown can be found [in Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-## About This Project
-This repository contains:
-### penguins.ipynb
-A Jupyter notebook which retrieves, inspects and analyses the *palmerpenguins* csv file.
 <p>
 <div style="text-align: left;">
     <img src="img/palmerpenguins.png" width="10%">
 </div>
 <div style="text-align: left" font = 7> Artwork by @allison_horst </div>
 </p>

+## About this README
+This README has been based on the guidelines in [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).
+More information on writing in Markdown can be found [in Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+## About This Project
+This repository contains the following:

+### penguins.ipynb
+A Jupyter notebook which retrieves, inspects and analyses the data in the *palmerpenguins* csv file.

 ### /img folder
 Contains images used in the *penguins* notebook.

 ### .gitignore
 A GitHub-generated template which may be customized with extra files (names or types) and folders that GitHub should exclude from the repository.

+### PoDA_Assessment_Instructions.pdf
+This file contains the instructions on what to submit for the Principles of Data Analytics assessment.
+A snapshot is stored here for completeness.

 ### README (this document)
 Information on the repository contents and instructions on how to view the *penguins.ipynb* notebook.
-Written in Markdown.
+It is written in Markdown.

 ## How To Use
 Jupyter notebooks may in general be opened in any appropriate editor.
 They both include Markdown test and Python code.